Giacomo Nicotera

-Giacomo Nicotera (born 15 July 1996) is an Italian professional rugby union player who primarily plays hooker for Benetton of the United Rugby Championship.
+Giacomo Nicotera (born 15 July 1996) is an Italian professional rugby union player who primarily plays hooker for Stade Francais in Top 14.

 Club career

 Nicotera has previously played for clubs such as Mogliano, San Donà, and Rovigo in the past.
 Under contract with Top10 side Rovigo Delta, he was named as a Permit Player for Benetton in the 2020–21 Pro14 and 2021–22 United Rugby Championship seasons.
 He made his Benetton debut in the rearranged Round 4 match of the 2020–21 Pro14 against Connacht.

+He played for Benetton until 2023–24 United Rugby Championship season.

 International career

-On the 14 October 2021, Nicotera was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.
+On 14 October 2021, Nicotera was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.

-On the 13 January 2022, he was selected by Kieran Crowley to be part of an Italy 33-man squad for the 2022 Six Nations Championship.
+On 13 January 2022, he was selected by Kieran Crowley to be part of an Italy 33-man squad for the 2022 Six Nations Championship.
 He made his debut against Scotland.

+On 22 August 2023, he was named in the Italy's 33-man squad for the 2023 Rugby World Cup.

+In 2025 he participated in the 2025 tour of Namibia and South Africa where he was nominated to be the captain for the tour, leading the team for the first time again Namibia.